 In addition, some activities may be unsuitable for young children and as such we impose the following age requirements:

-no unaccompanied minors under 18 years of age are accepted on any of our tours;
+A. no unaccompanied minors under 18 years of age are accepted on any of our tours.

 The personal data we may need to store, and use include the names and contact details of you and your party, credit/debit or other payment details, passport details and where applicable, details concerning any disability, medical conditions or dietary requirements (which might disclose directly or indirectly your religious beliefs).

 We are the data controller for the purposes of the Data Protection Act 2018.
 As such, we implement systems to ensure that adequate security measures are in place to protect your personal data at all times.
 This includes protecting any of your personal data that we send to our suppliers who process your personal data on our behalf for the purpose of your tour booking.

 In some situations, it may be necessary to pass your personal data to suppliers based outside of the EEA, where the data protection and privacy rules are less stringent.
 In this situation we will only pass your personal data, to the extent required, where our suppliers have appropriate safeguards in place at the time of receiving your personal data to ensure its protection at the same (or equivalent) level of protection as that provided by us.
 We need to do this to ensure that your tour can be provided for.
 Examples of the suppliers that we share your personal data with include, for example, your airline, hotels, transport companies, credit/debit companies or bank.
 The information may also be provided to security or credit checking companies, public authorities such as customs/immigration if required by them, or otherwise as required by law.

 Your personal and sensitive data (the latter including but not limited to any medical conditions or disability that you may have) will only be passed to persons/suppliers that are responsible for the travel services making up your tour.
 We will not pass this information where it is not necessary for the performance of your contract with us.